5 Spring Checks For Your Rental Property

 As we begin to get to the end of the winter months and head into spring, thinking about some simple, preventative property maintenance is important.
 Doing so should stop problems occurring later on and can help keep your overheads down as a landlord.

-Here we take a look at 5 quick checks that are worth doing on your rental property as we reach the end of February and move into March and April.
+Here we take a look at 5 quick checks that are worth doing on your rental property as we move into March and April.

 Clear the Gutters